outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

       - how do constants accrete between rules, like caps to keep variance from flowing in to corners or creating openings in systems?

+  - also fitting known structures & known permutations of structures to explain a possible missing object or combination in a system

 ## Standard Neural Network Design for initial complex problem factor identification reduction